 Suddenly we were right dab in the middle of a beluga whale party line!
 Jabbering away, they make two types of sounds: vocalization and echolocation, which are the lifeblood of beluga whale conversations.
 Belugas rely on sound production to navigate the seas, communicate with each other, and to hunt in murky waters.

-Soon we heard a clammer of squeaks, clicks, and whistle from underneath the boat in the the frigid waters of the Hudson Bay.
-Swimming to the surface are hundreds of icy-white beluga whale mothers with their small calves hugging their sides.
+Soon we heard a clammer of squeaks, clicks, and whistle from underneath the boat in the frigid waters of the Hudson Bay.
+Swimming to the surface is hundreds of icy-white beluga whales mothers with their small calves hugging their sides.
 We can see them everywhere.

 I had my long lens on my camera and took a few shots, but still saw nothing – that is, until I super mega zoomed my DSLR and there they were– a momma polar bear and her two cubs!
-We stayed back quite a ways and just waited and watched for almost an hour, inching slowly toward them.
-But there were rocks in the water and the boat couldn’t get that close, so the photographs I got will have to do…
+My polar bear pictures came to light!
+We stayed back aways and just waited and watched for almost an hour, inching slowly toward them.
+But there were rocks in the water and the boat couldn’t get that close, so the photographs (polar bear pictures) I got on my photo safari will have to do…

-And that my friends, was an amazing experience: Beluga Whale and Polar Bear Safari: Churchill Manitoba
+And that, my friends, was an amazing experience.

-You can read more about my experience Kayaking with Beluga Whales
+You can read more about a beluga whale experience here: